Office of Sustainability

 Established in September 2011, the Office of Sustainability is responsible for addressing AUC’s environmental challenges, including climate change, resource scarcity, pollution, and waste management.
 The office portfolio consists of the biennial Carbon Footprint Report, energy reduction programs, water consumption reduction, and management, waste management and efforts to raise campus awareness of environmental concerns affecting AUC and the community at large.
 The Office of Sustainability is a division of the Office of the Associate Vice President for Campus Services.

 The Office of Sustainability’s objective is to integrate environmental and social sustainability into the culture and structure of the university.
 The office strives to reduce the university’s use of natural resources and operating costs and to instill a mindset of sustainability in the AUC community by supporting university programs in education, research, and operations.
 It seeks to weave sustainability into the culture, mission, and activities of the university and to gain international recognition for its successes.

 AUC is committed to reducing its carbon emissions and convincing others to do so as well in order to help sustain the long-term viability of Egyptian society.
-In April 2017, AUC published the new carbon footprint report, showing trends for the past five years.
+In April 2019 AUC published the Carbon Footprint Report 2019, showing trends for the past seven years.
 A carbon footprint is a widely accepted method of measuring the impact of human activity on global warming.
-A university’s carbon footprint is the annual total of carbon dioxide (CO2) and other significant greenhouse gases emitted into the atmosphere as a result of daily activities and campus operations.
+A university’s carbon footprint is the annual total of Carbon Dioxide (CO2e) and other significant greenhouse gases emitted into the atmosphere as a result of daily activities and campus operations.
 AUC is the first higher education institution in the Middle East and North Africa to conduct such a comprehensive study of its own impact on climate change.

 To view the Carbon Footprint Brochure for July 2018, click here